jogaj/chrome-ext-redirect/README.md

 -   **Simple Configuration**: An easy-to-use options page to set the IP to match and the destination URL.
 -   **First-Time Setup**: Automatically prompts you to configure the extension if settings are not found.
 -   **Loop Prevention**: Uses session storage to prevent multiple redirects within the same browser session.
--   **Allow only one instance** You can configure the extension to allow only one instance of the pre-configured URL.
+-   **Allow only one instance**: You can configure the extension to allow only one instance of the pre-configured URL.

 ## How It Works